Everything on this page will become a problem the moment you do it correctly.

 Make sustained sound without meaning.
 Hum at a random pitch.
 Garble nonsense syllables.
 Tone continuously: any note, any volume, long enough to keep the vocal apparatus occupied with something that is not language.
 One to two minutes is usually enough.

-The patterns that run on self-referential narrative depend on continuous internal monologue to maintain their structure.
+The patterns that run on the ongoing story of yourself depend on continuous internal monologue to maintain their structure.
 The voice that produces meaning cannot simultaneously produce meaningless sound.
 The narrative loses its thread.
 What was a continuous loop has a gap in it.

 Mirror Recognition